Ad hoc developer environments

 --pureflag makes sure that the bash environment from your system is not inherited.
 That means only the

--Iflag pins the nixpkgs revision to an exact git revision, leaving no doubt which exact version of Nix packages will be used.
+-Iflag pins the Nixpkgs revision to an exact Git revision, leaving no doubt about which exact version of Nix packages will be used.

 This is essentially the same example as in the previous section, but this time declaratively source controlled!
 All of the required Nix commands are included as